Decorating Cookies 101 with Wilton Royal Icing

 Next, let the flood icing dry and then add the decorative icing on top.

 I am so in love with these polka dot cookies.
-I can’t believe how the Royal Icing 101 kit made it so easy to make these cookies!
+I can’t believe how the using the Wilton royal icing mix made it so easy to make these cookies!

 This video shows you how how to decorate cookies with royal icing using both types, flood and decorative icing.This was so much fun and I can’t wait to bake and decorate more cookies with Royal Icing.